behavioural interview questions

-In this blog post, Behavioural interview questions, we will share the top 20 behavioural interview questions and tips on how to answer them effectively.
-With these insights, you can go into your next interview with confidence and increase your chances of getting the job.
+These open-ended questions require specific examples, making preparation essential.
+In this blog, we’ll explore the Top 20 behavioural interview questions and provide expert tips to help you craft strong responses.
+With the right approach, you can tackle your next interview with confidence and improve your chances of landing the job.

 Points to keep in mind: